Diamondback (FANG) Received its Third Buy in a Row

-After Merrill Lynch and Siebert Williams Shank & Co gave Diamondback (NASDAQ: FANG) a Buy rating last month, the company received another Buy, this time from RBC Capital.
-Analyst Scott Hanold maintained a Buy rating on Diamondback yesterday and set a price target of $135.00.
-The company’s shares closed last Monday at $84.07.
+After Merrill Lynch and Siebert Williams Shank & Co gave Diamondback (NASDAQ: FANG) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
+Analyst Devin McDermott maintained a Buy rating on Diamondback today and set a price target of $105.00.
+The company’s shares closed last Monday at $80.03.

-According to TipRanks.com, Hanold is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -9.4% and a 35.1% success rate.
-Hanold covers the Basic Materials sector, focusing on stocks such as Centennial Resource Development, Southwestern Energy, and Matador Resources.
+According to TipRanks.com, McDermott is a 2-star analyst with an average return of 0.4% and a 45.1% success rate.
+McDermott covers the Basic Materials sector, focusing on stocks such as Continental Resources, Occidental Petroleum, and Plains All American.

 See today’s analyst top recommended stocks >>